Frequently asked questions regarding the Pediatric Residency Program at Goryeb Children’s Hospital:

 How does night shift work?

 During your floor month, you will spend three weeks on the day shift and one week on the night shift.
-You will come in at 5:30pm and round with the team.
-In the morning you will sign out to the day shift teams at 7:00am and then go home.
+You will come in at 5:15pm and round with the team.
+In the morning you will sign out to the day shift teams starting at 6:45am and then go home.
 Time is allotted for the completion of notes.

 How does night float work?